What are resistance bands good for?

 Resistance band lunges

-Lunges work your butt, thighs, and calves while also improving balance and flexibility in the hips and knees.
+Lunges work your butt, thighs, and calves while improving balance and flexibility in the hips and knees.
 Stand with your feet hip-width apart while holding both ends of a looped resistance band at chest height in each hand (like handles).
-Take a big step forward with one foot so that the toes face forward and the heel faces back (this is called a “reverse lunge”).
+Take a big step forward with one foot so the toes face ahead and the heel faces back (a “reverse lunge”).
 Keep your head up and your eyes forward as you bend both knees until your front thigh almost touches the ground.
 Reverse directions and repeat with the opposite leg.
 Do 10 reps on each leg.

 Resistance band crunches